-Milan is known as the economic heart of Italy.
-Many headquarters of the financial industry are based here.
-The city is known for its thriving fashion industry.
-And some of the world's famous artworks, such as Da Vinci’s famous painting last supper are on display in Milan.
+The heart of Lombardy, the richest and most fertile area of stimulation and industriousness.
 It is considered the fashion capital of the world and is a leader in style and trends.
-Milan is also the heart of business: The Stock Exchange and the offices of many large international business companies are located here.
-People are active and industrious, always intent on developing their businesses in a rainbow of international opportunities.
-Living in Milan is expensive and, even when it comes to real estate, you have to take into account very high rental prices.
-This depends on some variables such as location, prestige of the neighbourhood, proximity to transportation, type of house.
+Milan is also the heart of business: it is home to the stock exchange and the offices of large international companies.
+The people are active and industrious, always intent on developing their businesses in a rainbow of international opportunities.
+Living in Milan is expensive and, even when it comes to real estate, you have to factor in really high rental prices.
+This depends on a number of variables such as the location, the prestige of the neighbourhood, the proximity to transport, and the type of property.

-Historical center: Castello Sforzesco, Brera, Palestro, Manzoni, Quadrilatero (Montenapoleone)
+Historical centre: Castello Sforzesco, Magenta, Palestro, Manzoni, Quadrilatero (Montenapoleone), Brera.

-Milan's historic centre is the most elegant and aristocratic area of the city with its period buildings, its majestic ornamental facades and its absolutely enchanting inner courtyards with precious gardens and beautiful fountains.
-In the area there are also some modern buildings, built after the devastation of the bombings of the World War.
-Despite its charm, the historic centre is not the most comfortable area for families to live.
+Milan's historical centre is the most elegant and stately area of the city with its period buildings, majestic ornamental façades and absolutely enchanting inner courtyards with precious gardens and beautiful fountains.
+Some modern buildings, built after the devastation of World War II bombings, also stand out in the area.
+Despite its charm, the historic centre is not the most comfortable area for families to live in.

 This is the most exclusive area of the city and also the most expensive.
-It is characterized by beautiful period buildings owned by the most noble and influential Milanese families.
-The apartments are, in general, of excellent level and some are really fabulous!
-The stores in the area are elegant and even a little ‘snob’, but offer a fast and discreet service.
+It is characterised by beautiful period buildings owned by the most noble and influential Milanese families.
+The flats are generally of an excellent standard and some are truly fabulous!
+The shops in the area are elegant and refined boasting most of the world-famous brands and designs.

-An elegant and trendy area of the city where every young manager would like to live due to the fancy shops, restaurants and lively nightlife!
-It used to be considered the artist's district, but since it has become so famous and trendy that prices have increased, and artists have had to relocate to cheaper areas like the Naviglio.
-Only fortune tellers are left, who sell their “art” of predicting the future along Fiori Chiari Street.
+This stylish and trendy area of the city is where every young manager would like to live for its shops, restaurants and lively nightlife!
+It used to be considered the artists' quarter, but since it has become so famous and popular, prices have risen dramatically and artists have had to leave their workshops.
+Brera is also home to the Pinacoteca, a national gallery of ancient and modern art, and the renowned 'Accademia delle Belle Arti'.

-The area takes its name from the International Fair that had its core operation right here.
-Now most of the exhibitions have been decentralized to Rho/Pero, in the ultra-modern construction next to the area that hosted the 2015 Universal Exhibition.
+The area takes its name from the Fiera Internazionale, which used to have its centre of operations right here.
+Now most of the exhibitions have been decentralised to Rho/Pero, in the ultra-modern Trade Fair Centre next to the area that hosted the 2015 Universal Exhibition.
 The district is now undergoing a massive modernisation process.
-However, it still retains the flavour of tradition with the buildings from the beginning of the century, the most beautiful and particular are the villas that date back to noble family traditions.
-There are also less prestigious buildings of the '50s, '60s and 70s.
-The area is well served by subway, trams and bus and is in the immediate vicinity of Via Marghera and Corso Vercelli, famous for shopping but also for restaurants, pizzerias and ice cream parlours.
-The area is residential and popular with young and old.
-Among the foreigners, the French community predominates with the French school located in Via Laveno and the Japanese Israeli communities and whose schools are located near the Bande Nere subway station.
+However, it still retains the flavour of tradition with the most beautiful and distinctive turn-of-the-century buildings, villas that hark back to noble family traditions, and then, but less prestigious, buildings from the 1950s and 1960s.
+The area is well served by the metro, trams and buses and is in the immediate vicinity of Via Marghera and Corso Vercelli, famous for shopping but also for fine restaurants, pizzerias and ice-cream parlours.
+The area is residential, very convenient for families.
+Among these foreigners, the French community whose school is located in Via Laveno and the Japanese Israeli communities and whose schools are located near the Bande Nere subway station.

-In the west of Milan, well connected with the Lilla subway line and close to the stadium (from which it takes its name), about 30 minutes from the city centre, there are many modern and well maintained residential complexes, with gardens, tennis courts and swimming pools.
-Many foreign families live here, where it is very easy to meet famous football players.
+In the west of Milan, well connected with the Lilla subway line and close to the stadium (from which it takes its name), about 30 minutes from the city centre, we find many modern, well-kept residential complexes with gardens, tennis courts and swimming pools.
+Numerous foreign families live here as well as some of the famous Milanese football players.

 North: Loreto, Station

-Very commercial area and therefore perfect for shopping at all levels (Corso Buenos Aires is the most famous street).
-Nearby there are some quiet roads with a few period buildings.
-This area of the city is well connected and easily accessible due to the red and green subway lines.
+A very commercial area and therefore perfect for shopping (Corso Buenos Aires is the most popular street).
+Nearby are a few quiet residential streets with a few period buildings.
+This area of the city is well served and easily accessible thanks to the red and green subway lines.

-One of the areas considered among the most "livable" in Milan.
-Until the nineteenth century it was famous for its dock, full of life and energy: the barges loaded with goods travelled on the water and long rows of laundry hung from the balconies of the houses.
+One of the areas considered among the most 'liveable' in Milan.
+Until the 19th century, it was famous for its Darsena, a dock full of life and energy: barges laden with goods travelled on the water and long rows of laundry hung from the balconies of the houses.
 The Naviglio was the most convenient and economical way to move heavy loads and connect the city to the countryside.
-Today the area retains the charm of the past in its courtyards, its railing houses and numerous markets as well as art galleries and craftsmen's workshops, but everything has been renovated and restored.
-The many local bars and restaurants attract young people, especially in summer evenings when the tables are placed outside and the atmosphere is holiday like.
+Today, the area retains the charm of bygone days in its courtyards, its railing houses and numerous markets as well as art galleries and craftsmen's workshops, but everything has been renovated and restored and the numerous bars and restaurants attract young people, especially on summer evenings when the tables are outside and the atmosphere is holiday-like.